Population/Cohort team staff and student research assistants gathered for HEAL Student Research Assistant Appreciation meet-up!

 • Statistical computing: analyzing data and communicating results to researchers

-• Collaborate with other members and teams of HEAL
+• Collaborate with other members and teams of REBEL

 Undergraduate Fellowships in Addiction Science